There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 The larvae feed on decaying organic matter, such as carcasses or dung.
 On the other hand, the adults will eat flower nectar, fruit juices, and other sugar sources.

-Of the types of beetles in Massachusetts, they have not considered a pest species because they do not damage crops or houses.
+Of the types of beetles in Massachusetts, they are not considered a pest species because they do not damage crops or houses.

 Carrion beetles got their name from the idea that they typically fly over carrion, looking for dead animals to lay their eggs on.